galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Obtain occurrence data

-With this you can either upload file you've loaded earlier from Galaxy-E data or you can download data directly from Wallace.
+With this you can either upload file you've loaded earlier from Galaxy data or you can download data directly from Wallace.
 Let's use the data from your Galaxy history:

+> ### {% icon hands_on %} Hands-on:
-> 1. Upload data from Galaxy-E
+> 1. Upload data from Galaxy
 >    > * Check `Galaxy History User`
->    > * Select the correct csv file with your *Chrysemys Picta* occurrences informations
+>    > * Select the correct csv file with your *Chrysemys Picta* occurrences informations {: .hands_on}

 You now have your occurence records on Wallace!